serverboards/serverboards/README.md

 npm start
 ```

-Alternatively you can create the release with `make release` and run it as `rel/bin/serverboards start`
+Alternatively you can create the release with `make release` and run it as `rel/serverboards/bin/serverboards foreground`.